Academic support: Balancing schoolwork with family responsibilities can be a challenge. UNC has a number of resources for students needing support.

 - “Notes from a Mom in Chapel Hill” also has a lot of resources for parents and lots of posts about where to find “Kid Friendly” activities for the whole family!

-- Chapel Hill Visitors’ Bureau Family Fun page.
+- Chapel Hill Visitors’ Bureau Events page lists lots of family-friendly options.

 - Kidzu Children’s Museum (Chapel Hill) is open Tuesday through Saturday.
 They host pop-up programs in University Mall as well!